Our new website is live — with more info and a fresh new look. We hope you love it as much as we do!

 We’ve got the tech, but you can double your protection with these three simple tips.

 Take a beat to think before you act.
-If something seems off, don’t:
+If something seems off:

-• Allow anyone to have remote access to your devices
+• Don’t allow anyone to have remote access to your devices.

-• Enter sensitive information on public or unsecured WiFi networks.
+• Don’t enter sensitive information on public or unsecured Wi-Fi networks.

 When it comes to scam safety, knowledge and good habits are your best defence.